The Politically Incorrect Parenting Show

 The Politically Incorrect Parenting Show is an Australian television program which is a remake of the New Zealand television program of the same name.
 The Australian version was filmed in Sydney from 16 to 25 February 2010.
 It was hosted by Nigel Latta, a New Zealand-born psychologist, who has written several books on parenting.
 It aired on the Nine Network.

+Reception

+The Sydney Morning Herald television critic Bridget McManus called the program "a confusing melange of comedy and practical parenting advice" and compared it to "a glossy PowerPoint presentation".
+The Centralian Advocate thought that the series was an "entertaining and enlightening" of making contemporary parenting more sensible.

+David Knox of The Sun-Herald found it "pointless" and "cheaply made", while Greg Hassall of The Sydney Morning Herald said it had "mildly irritating routines" and was "very disjointed".
+The Daily Telegraph calld it "an entertainingly irreverent guide" of how to raise children.
+Herald Sun reviewer Cameron Adams thought Latta's had "lame jokes".
+Naomi Toy of Woman's Day reviewed the program.